TJKlein/3D_RFUltrasound_Reconstruction/README.md

 # 3D RF Ultrasound Volume Reconstruction

-The code provided was produced as part of the Ph.D thesis ["Statistical Image Processing of Medical Ultrasound Radio Frequency Data "](https://mediatum.ub.tum.de/1100919).
+The code provided in this repository was largely produced as part of the Ph.D thesis ["Statistical Image Processing of Medical Ultrasound Radio Frequency Data "](https://mediatum.ub.tum.de/1100919).
 The software has multiple purposes: First, to record B-mode or RF sequences in combination with tracking data.
 Second, to reconstruct 3D volumes from raw RF ultrasound data (radio-frequency data) or conventional B-mode.
 Third, there was some preliminary functionality to reconstruct flow velocity from Doppler ultrasound video streams.
 To acquire the data, the ultrasound transducer was tracked with an optical tracking system.

 ![3D Ultrasound Freehand System](https://github.com/TJKlein/3D_RFUltrasound_Reconstruction/blob/master/3DUSFreehand.png)

-RF data is the more or less unprocessed signal at the beginning of processing pipeline that generates the commonly known ultrasound B-mode images.
-Given the comparably high resolution of the data and the raw signal characteristics make RF data attractive for statistical image processing.
+## Background

+Conventional ultrasound images, commonly referred to as B-Mode, are the result of many processing steps optimizing data for visual assessment by physicians.
+However, at the core of ultrasound imaging pipeline lies the radio frequency (RF) data.
+Just lately, RF data has become more readily available to the research community such that its potential has not fully unveiled yet.
+From a data processing standpoint using RF data over B-Mode suggests many advantages.
+First of all, it is generally much richer in information due to the comparably higher resolution.
+Furthermore, it is not affected by non-linear post-processing steps such as log-compression and proprietary filter algorithms that change the noise statistics for reasons of improved visual appeal.
+In addition, it has nice probabilistic properties facilitating various ways of distributional modeling of ultrasound specific texture patterns, referred to as speckle noise.

 ## Citation